Various sources publish data on deforestation rates, and also the potential impact deforestation might have.

 Whereas, with human made tree cover, these tree areas can be replenished (but trees still take time and resources to grow, and we lose the benefits that trees provide once they are cut down and take their time to grow).

-– Trees might not be the only option to address some problems.
+Planting more trees might not be the only option to address some problems that arise as a result of tree and forest loss

 So, it may be worth us planting more bamboo in some areas compared to trees if it helps us achieve objectives quicker and easier than trees would.